IceCruelStuff/minecraft-launcher-client/README.md

 # minecraft-launcher-client
-Script used to launch Minecraft: Bedrock Edition
+Code used to launch Minecraft